semirhamid/ECC-admin-panel/README.md

 This project is not currently open for contributions as it is in a private repository.
 However, suggestions and feedback are welcome.

 ## License
-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
 For inquiries or support, please contact [Semir Hamid] at [semhamirid@gmail.com].